Goutte/godot-trackball-camera/README.md

 --------

 - stays around its parent node, even if the latter moves
-- no gimbal lock (quaternions FTW)
+- no gimbal lock (quaternions 🌟)
-- camera inertia for a smoother experience
+- camera inertia for a smoother experience (can be disabled)
 - the parent node does not have to be centered in the camera's view
 - analog camera control with joystick, courtesy of [@marcello505](https://github.com/marcello505) (in [#4](https://github.com/Goutte/godot-trackball-camera/pull/4))
 - a bunch of parameters to configure everything as you want it